-This post will teach you just how to grow tomatoes in pots!
-One of my favorite parts of homesteading is growing food for my family.
-To take a seed from a little paper packet, plant it in some ground and a few months later I have a bountiful harvest is something I look forward to every year.
+This post will teach you just how easy it is to grow tomatoes in pots.
+One of my favorite parts of homesteading is getting my hands dirty and the ability to grow enough food for my entire family.
+To take a seed from a little paper packet, plant it in some ground, and a few months later I have a bountiful harvest is something I look forward to every year.

-This year instead of planting in my garden I am moving things on up to the house.
+This year instead of planting in my garden out in our back yard I am moving things on up to the house.
 Yep, this year I am going to have a patio garden and I am pretty excited to see how it goes.

 I have always grown a few things on my patio.
-Flowers, herbs, and every now a planter of lettuce.
-My full garden is quite a ways from the house so it is nice to have a few things close by for meals.
+Flowers, herbs, and every now a then maybe even a planter of lettuce.
+My full garden is quite a way from the house so it is always nice to have a few things close by for meals.

 How to Grow Tomatoes in Pots – A Few Things to Remember.

-When growing your garden in containers there are really no rules.
+When growing your garden in containers there are really no rules, that is when it comes to the style of container.
 You can pretty much use anything you have as long as you follow a few guidelines.

-Plenty of room and plenty of drainage are your first steps when growing tomatoes in pots.
-As long as you have those two things you are well on your way to a summer full of BLT’s and homemade sauce!
+Plenty of room and plenty of drainage are your first steps when you want to grow tomatoes in pots.
+As long as you have those two things right, you are well on your way to a summer full of BLT’s and homemade sauce!

 How To Grow Tomatoes In Pots – Step by Step